larsimmisch/pyalsaaudio/README.md

 ## Manual installation

-*Note:* the wrappers need a kernel with ALS support, and the ALSA library and headers.
+*Note:* the wrappers need a kernel with ALSA support, and the ALSA library and headers.
 The installation of these varies from distribution to distribution.